Sai Sivakumar

 This game has an excellent selection of music, the visual style is stimulating and clean, and the charts are high quality (in some sense the collection of charts is curated, and effort goes into making them).

-Sound Voltex assigns players a Volforce (see sdvx.org for a better description), which is roughly a numerical measure of skill.
+Sound Voltex assigns players a Volforce (see sdvx.org for a detailed description), which is roughly a numerical measure of skill.
 One goal of mine is to reach at least Volforce 20.000, which is labeled by the rank "Imperial".
 I started playing Sound Voltex in August 2024.

 Minecraft